V-Sekai/manuals/decisions/20241016-instantiating-v-sekai-content.md

 We wish to enable Godot to load older content seamlessly.

-We are concerned about security vulnerabilities especially things like animations.
+We want to avoid animations causing security issues.

 ## Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams